 We aspire to be transparent when we collect and use personal data and tell you why we need it, which typically includes:

-- Providing the requested services including services for Cyprus Investment Programme.
+- Providing the requested services.
 Our services may include reviewing client files for quality assurance purposes, which may involve processing personal data for the relevant client;

 - Customer management: to manage your account, to provide you with customer support and with notices about your account, including notices about changes to services we offer or provide through it;